+ACEC

+19

 GLOBAL LEADER IN ENGINEERING SERVICES

+America's engineering industry is essential to the global economy.

-America's engineering industry represents the gold standard in quality, safety and resiliency and it remains sought-after beyond our borders.
-American firms have a global footprint that brings clean water, modern transportation networks, safe schools and hospitals, and reliable energy systems to the world.
-This is achieved through coordination and partnerships with a variety of U.S. diplomatic and developmental missions abroad including USAID and the Millennium Challenge Corporation (MCC), as well as USTDA and the Export-Import Bank.
-Each of these organizations play an important role in helping American engineering firms compete in the international marketplace.
+America's engineering industry represents the gold standard in quality, safety, and resiliency and it remains sought-after beyond our borders.
+American engineering companies have a global footprint that brings clean water, modern transportation networks, safe schools and hospitals, and reliable energy systems to the world.
+This is achieved through coordination and partnerships with a variety of U.S. diplomatic and developmental missions abroad including the Millennium Challenge Corporation (MCC), the World Bank, the Export-Import Bank, the U.S. Trade and Development Agency (USTDA) as well as the U.S. Development Finance Corporation (DFC).
+Each of these organizations plays an important role in helping American engineering companies compete in the international marketplace.

 ACEC SUPPORTS: